 This is important to know prior to course enrolment as students practicing makeup on each other simply means that the course time is essentially halved, so a 4 day makeup course in fact becomes a 2 day makeup course for the student as half the time is simply spent as a model.
 Once this point is realised one can see the benefit of practicing makeup on a model.

-These are just some simple and essential points that students should pay attention to, and if they don’t they really have no one else to blame but themselves if they end up taking a sub standard indian / asian bridal hair and makeup course.
+These are just some simple and essential points that students should pay attention to, and if they don’t they really have no one else to blame but themselves if they end up taking a sub standard Indian / Asian bridal hair and makeup course.
+One last point I would like to make is that the current trend of not wanting to read about the course but just looking at pictures on instagram when deciding on a good asian bridal makeup artist course is setting yourself up for failure.

 Hi what is the full Asian bridal makeup course length as well as the length of bridsl hair dressing course.